 Ever wanted to go on a retreat, but not know where to start?
 An insider's guide on where to go and what to do when you get there.

-This blog post came out of a lunchtime conversation about retreats between Michelle, our chief prayer officer, and a friend who was planning to go on her first retreat.
+This blog post came out of a lunchtime conversation about retreats between Michelle, our Director, and a friend who was planning to go on her first retreat.

-Michelle has also been reflecting on her experience of going on retreat at St Mary's Convent in Wantage, UK, and our editor in chief Clare Bryden has added her own reflections.
+Michelle has also been reflecting on her experience of going on retreat at St Mary's Convent in Wantage, UK, and Clare Bryden has added her own reflections.

 In particular, Michelle and Clare share what they would have liked to have known beforehand.
 Of course, everyone's experience is different.
 But we hope that it might demystify going on retreat, and that you find it useful.

 How do you decide where to go on retreat?

 Being with other people praying helps you to pray, too.
 Jesus said, 'where two or three are gathered in my name, I am there among them.'
 (Matthew 18:20, NRSV) And a place that has been prayed in for years, or even centuries, has a prayerful feel that draws you naturally deeper.

 You can also consider the type of community and the level of silence they keep, and whether they offer group retreats, individually guided retreats, or simply provide space for you to do your own thing.
 A convent or monastery will usually keep a deeper level of silence, including over mealtimes and especially during the night.
 Some are drawn to this, but others find it difficult, especially in the beginning.